East Norfolk Militia: Background

 The universal obligation to military service in the Shire levy was long established in England and its legal basis was updated by two acts of Parliament of 1557, which placed selected men, the 'Trained Bands', under the command of Lords Lieutenant appointed by the monarch.
 This is seen as the starting date for the organised county militia in England.
 It was an important element in the country's defence at the time of the Spanish Armada in the 1580s, and control of the militia was one of the areas of dispute between King Charles I and Parliament that led to the English Civil War.
 Although hardly employed during the civil wars, the Norfolk Trained Bands were active in controlling the country under the Commonwealth and Protectorate.
 The English militia was re-established under local control in 1662 after the Restoration of the monarchy, and Norfolk supported five regiments of foot and one of horse.
 However, after the Peace of Utrecht in 1715 the militia was allowed to decline.

-Officer of the Norfolk Militia, 1759.